kiith-sa/ICE/doc/html/_sources/modding_reference/component_weapon.txt

             reload.
 0 means infinite ammo. *Integer*.
 Default: ``0``. reloadTime  Time it takes to reload the weapon. *Float*.
 Default: ``0``. burst       Entities to spawn at weapon bursts.
-            This works exactly like :ref:`modding_reference/component_spawner`
+            This works like :ref:`modding_reference/component_spawner`
-            entries, but without spawning conditions (burst of this weapon is the internally used spawning condition). *Sequence of entity entries*.
+            entries, but without spawning conditions (burst of the weapon is the spawn condition). *Sequence of entity entries*.
 Must be specified; there is no default.
 =========== ==================================================================